Jean Angelo

 Jean was born in Paris, France.
 From a young age, he was a theater actor.
 From early in his career, he worked with the film director Albert Capellani, appearing in the silent film adaptation of The Mysteries of Paris.
 He paused his career during World War I, where he suffered combat injuries but eventually rose to prominence as a French Silent film actor in the 1920s, starring in films such as L'Atlantide (1921 film) and Nana (1926 film).
 He appeared in over sixty films throughout his career.
-Sadly, he died of pneumonia while filming the talkie Colomba (1933 film) at only forty-five years old.
+He died of pneumonia while filming the talkie Colomba (1933 film) at forty-five years old.